The Purpose of Internal Communication

-The framework is built upon six areas of activity and expertise, demonstrating the ways in which internal communication is a distinct discipline with specific requisite knowledge and skills, and identifies four levels at which professionals might be operating within their organisation.
+The map is built upon six areas of activity and expertise, demonstrating the ways in which internal communication is a distinct discipline with specific requisite knowledge and skills.
+It also recognises a range of vital behaviours which internal communication professionals should develop and use to underpin their practice.

 Individuals may wish to use the framework to: